-Given these assumptions, the policy confers a net financial benefit on 54% of households nationwide (59% of individuals).
 The distributional effects are highly progressive.
-Ninety percent of households living below the Federal Poverty Level are benefited by the policy.
-The average net benefit in this group is \$342 per household, equivalent to nearly 3% of pre-tax income.
+Nearly 90% of households living below the Federal Poverty Level are benefited by the policy.
+The average net benefit in this group is \$311 per household, equivalent to 2.8% of average pre-tax income.
 Overall, the primary distributional effect is to shift purchasing power from the top quintile to the bottom two quintiles of the income distribution (see figure on following page).

-About two-thirds of younger (age 18-35) and older (age 80 and above) households are benefited, compared to 45% of households age 50 to 65.
-Over three-quarters of Latino households are benefited, compared to less than one-half of White households.
+About two-thirds of younger households (age 18 to 35) and older households (age 80 and above) are benefited, compared to 44% of households age 50 to 65.
+Three-quarters of Latino households are benefited, compared to less than one-half of white households.
 The large household sample used here (5.8 million households) allows results to be generated for each of 30,000+ zip codes, revealing both regional and local spatial patterns (see figure on following page).
+Households in rural areas are not disproportionately harmed by the policy (54% benefited) and generally fare better than those living in suburbs (50% benefited).

-Impacts across different population subgroups highlight the ways in which "geo-demographic" differences combine with policy design to affect distributional outcomes.
+Differential impacts across space and household type highlight the ways in which "geodemographic" patterns combine with policy design to affect distributional outcomes.
 It is possible that a different dividend allotment formula with respect to household size and age, for example, could generate net positive benefits for a larger portion of the population.

 This study introduces a number of methodological advances relevant to both carbon footprinting and carbon tax analysis.
-These include adjustments for expenditure under-reporting and national variation in prices as well as improvements to input-output modeling of carbon tax price impacts.
-Overall, these enhancements suggest that rich households may be less exposed to carbon pricing than previously thought.
+These include adjustments for under-reporting of expenditures and variation in prices paid for goods and services across both space and household characteristics, as well as improvements to input-output modeling of carbon tax price impacts.